Muhtasib: Egypt

 In Mamluk Egypt, muḥtasibs were appointed by the sultan to inspect marketplaces and monitor the honesty of merchants.
 According to Kristen Stilt, "muḥtasibs in Cairo markets had a stand (dikka) from which they observed and whipped those who cheated when weighing their goods".
 "Muḥtasibs were instructed to parade cheaters" before the public as both punishment and deterrence against cheating by other merchants.
 The manuals of the Muhtasib included "information on merchants’ tricks."

 In 1837, Mehmed Ali (aka Muhammad Ali of Egypt) "issued a siyāsa code" (a legislative order) that "completely abolished the muḥtasib offices in Cairo and Alexandria and transferred their duties to police and the health administration" in those two cities.

 South Asia

 Under Aurangzeb, the last of the great Mughal emperors, Emperor of India from 1658 to 1707, muḥtasibs were in contrast to polities to the west, "censors of morals", enforcers of "increasingly puritanical ordinances" by the militant orthodox Sunni Muslim emperor.
 They worked to destroy "Hindu idols, temples, and shrines" in the majority Hindu country, saw that the Muslim confession of faith, "was removed from all coins lest it be defiled by unbelievers", and that forbade from saluting in the Hindu fashion.

 Russia

-Among the Tatars of the Russian Empire the möxtäsip was a Muslim functionary expected to keep vigilant watch on the execution of the Sharia.
-In 1920s, after the October Revolution and ban on religion, their service was abolished.
+Among the Tatars of the Russian Empire, the möxtäsip was a Muslim official responsible for ensuring the observance and enforcement of Sharia law.
+Following the October Revolution, and amid the Soviet government's suppression of religious institutions, the office of the möxtäsip was abolished in the 1920s.